RSIA Research Funding: Frequently Asked Questions

 budgets reduced.
 This is not a reflection of the quality of the

-proposal; rather a small fund must be stretched to support a
+proposal; rather, limited funding must be stretched to support a

 growing number of studies from across the campus.
 Also, please be

 reminded of our long-established priority to encourage research by new